-Hays, Guadalupe, Webb, Comal, Anderson, Montgomery, Orange, Tom Green, Kaufman, Lubbock, Bexar, Washington, Jefferson, Hale, Potter, Hale, Hill, Grimes, Waller, Lynn, Cameron, Burnet, Lampasas, Williamson, Titus, El Paso, Caldwell, Liberty and Bell counties.
+Hays, Guadalupe, Webb, Comal, Anderson, Montgomery, Tyler, Orange, Tom Green, Kaufman, Lubbock, Bexar, Washington, Jefferson, Hale, Potter, Hill, Grimes, Waller, Lynn, Cameron, Burnet, Lampasas, Williamson, Titus, El Paso, Caldwell, Liberty and Bell counties.
 Bee, Dickens, Palo Pinto, Wilson, Polk, Cochran and Gaines have requested our assistance.
 The GCP team is conducting follow up reviews in Webb and Lubbock Counties.

 - Met with Judges, court staff, and county clerks on details of project.

 - They have all be cooperative with the project, except one county court at law judge.

 - Conducted an Initial Assessment and Program Survey.

 - Conducted Review and audit of guardianship files for overall reporting compliance.